White Heat: Plot

-Arthur "Cody" Jarrett is a ruthless, psychotic criminal and leader of the Jarrett gang.
-Although married to Verna, he is overly attached to his equally crooked and determined mother, "Ma" Jarrett.

-Cody and his gang rob a mail train in the Sierra Nevada mountains, killing four members of the train's crew.
-While on the lam, Cody has a severe migraine, through which Ma nurses him.
-Afterward, Ma and Cody have a quick drink and make a toast, "Top of the world!", before rejoining the others.
-The gang splits up.
+In California, psychotic criminal Arthur "Cody" Jarrett leads the ruthless Jarrett gang alongside his wife Verna, his beloved mother "Ma" Jarrett, and his right-hand man "Big Ed" Somers.
+During a robbery of a mail train in the Sierra Nevada mountains, the gang kills four train crewmen, but a gangster is severely scalded by steam.
+While on the lam, Cody has a severe migraine, through which Ma nurses him; afterward, Ma and Cody have a quick drink and make a toast, "Top of the world!", before rejoining the others.
+The gang splits up, leaving the scalded gangster to die in their hideout.
+His body is soon discovered, alerting the police.

-One gang member was severely scalded, though, during the attack by escaping steam from the locomotive.
-The gang had left the helpless man in their hiding place.
-His body puts the police on Cody's trail.

-Informants enable the authorities to close in on a motor court in Los Angeles, where Cody, Verna, and Ma are holed up.
-Cody shoots and wounds US Treasury investigator Philip Evans and makes his escape.
-He then puts his emergency scheme in motion - confess to a lesser crime committed by an associate in Springfield, Illinois, at the same time as the train job—a federal crime—thus providing him with a false alibi and assuring him a lesser sentence.
+Using informants, the police track Cody, Verna, and Ma to a motel in Los Angeles.
+U.S. Treasury investigator Philip Evans tries to apprehend Cody, who shoots him and flees with Verna and Ma.
+He then puts his emergency scheme in motion: confess to a lesser crime committed by an associate in Springfield, Illinois at the same time as the train job—a federal crime—thus providing him with a false alibi and assuring him a lesser sentence.
 He turns himself in and is sentenced to one to three years in state prison.
-Evans, however, plants undercover agent Hank Fallon (as "Vic Pardo") in Cody's cell.
-His task is to find the "Trader," a fence who launders stolen money for Cody.
+Suspicious, Evans plants undercover agent Hank Fallon (as "Vic Pardo") in Cody's cell.
+His task is to find "the Trader," a fence who launders stolen money for Cody.

-On the outside, "Big Ed" Somers, Cody's ambitious right-hand man, takes charge.
-Verna betrays Cody and joins Ed.
+On the outside, Big Ed takes charge of the gang, aided by Verna.
 Ed pays inmate Roy Parker to kill Cody.
 In the prison workshop, Parker attempts to drop a heavy piece of machinery on Cody, but Hank pushes Cody out of the way, saving his life and gaining Cody's trust.
 Ma visits and vows to "take care of" Big Ed, despite Cody's frantic attempts to dissuade her.
 He starts worrying and decides to break out with Hank.
-Meanwhile, Verna is revealed to have murdered Ma, whom she despised (as well as vice versa), by shooting her in the back.
-Big Ed knows this and holds this information over Verna to keep her with him.
+Meanwhile, Verna murders Ma, whom she mutually despises, which Big Ed uses as blackmail to ensure Verna's loyalty to him.
 When Cody learns of Ma's death from a new inmate, he goes berserk in the mess hall before deciding to escape.